| Licensees : |

 Miles...informs . . . he has engaged the King's Head Inn, in Walsingham, near

-Wells...ordered a stock of fine old Wines and good Liquors . . .he intends to
+Wells...he has ordered a stock of fine old Wines and good Liquors . . .and intends to

 carry on there his former business of House Carpenter, Joiner, Cabinet